henninb/dotfiles/documents/issues.md

 [    46.185] (EE) no screens found(EE)
 [    46.185] (EE)

+Bus ID "PCI:1:0:0"
+Screen 0 "Screen0" 0 0

+I would add a BusID in the Device section to identify which card to use.

 ## freebsd alacritty after nvidia driver install
 Received multiple errors.
 Errors: `[OsError("Could not create EGL display object"), OsError("GL context creation failed")]`